Frequently Asked Questions

 Milestone Child Care and Kindergarten is registered with the Australian Children’s Education and Care Quality Authority (ACECQA) and we are constantly working towards receiving an Excellent rating.
 The centre strives to achieve and exceed the elements for excellent care and be recognised as a child care sector leader.

-We had our 'Assessment and Rating Visit' in June and can now say that we are officially 'Meeting the National Quality Standard'.
-Best of all, we were rated 'Exceeding' in three quality areas - Relationships with Children, Staffing Arrangements and Children's Health and Safety.
+We had our 'Assessment and Rating Visit' in February 2018 and can now say that we are officially 'Exceeding the National Quality Standard'!

 What is your cancellation policy?